dart-lang/pana/test/goldens/end2end/_dummy_pkg-1.0.0-null-safety.1.json_report.md

 ### [x] 0/10 points: 20% or more of the public API has dartdoc comments

-Dependency resultion failed, unable to run `dartdoc`.
+Dependency resolution failed, unable to run `dartdoc`.

 ### [x] 0/10 points: Package has an example